-When you decide to add LLM cost tracking to your app, you have two architectural choices: intercept calls at the HTTP level (proxy layer) or instrument them at the code level (SDK wrapper).
-Both work.
-They have different tradeoffs.
+When you add LLM cost tracking to your app, you face a real architectural fork in the road.
+You can intercept calls at the HTTP network level (a proxy layer) or instrument them at the code level (SDK wrappers).
+Both approaches work.
+Neither is universally correct.
+The difference shows up when your system grows beyond one service or one team.

 def chat_with_tracking(messages, feature, tenant_id):